- LAMP vs. LEMP – what’s the difference?

 Mombrea doesn’t think the decision is quite that easy though.
 You have to look at the specific hosting scenario, he says.
 For WordPress, they’ll both be fine.
 If you smartly cache your site, you will get better performance with nginx.
 However, you won’t have the immediate compatibility and broad user-friendliness of Apache.
 For PHP applications, get APC or a similar opcode cache to speed things up rather than switching out Web servers.

 One-Click LAMP & LEMP

 If you want strong performance and reliability, LEMP won’t solve all your problems.
 You also need a strong VPS hosting service.
-At Atlantic.Net, we are developer-friendly, with LAMP Cloud Hosting and one-click cloud LEMP stacks that feature:
+At Atlantic.Net, we are developer-friendly, with one-click LAMP and LEMP stacks that feature: